jeffrey-io/www-jeffrey-io/input/writings/education-invention-creativity-new-world.markdown

 These days, in the context of children, I think mostly of education.
 The ironic thing is that when I was growing up, I hated school.
 Absolutely, without a doubt, hated it with a passion.
 I hate memorizing stupid dates, names, and other things that I can't use.
 The goal of education is noble: we want to enrich the minds of students so they can lead prosperous lives.
 Children should grow up to be knowledgeable and intelligent adults.

 Intelligence is a difficult thing to measure.
-And, we humans, love to measure shit.
-It's a simple industrial revolution idea: once you can measure shit, then you can manage shit.
+And, we humans, love to measure.
+It's a simple industrial revolution idea: once you can measure it, then you can manage it.
 I pose a simple thesis: useful intelligence is not measurable anymore.

 The rules to the game of life are ever changing.
 The moment you figure out how to measure, optimize, standardize, and win at the current set of rules; the rules change such that the old tricks no longer work.
 And, by rules, I mean the competitive landscape, what works, what is relevant, what skills you need, and any other things that you need to survive as a successful adult.
 I believe that if these children want to grow up and have successful lives, then their parents need to start preparing them for the unknown.
 School curriculums... do not do this.